timplab/nanopore-methylation-utilities/README.md

   samtools sort -o [path/to/converted.bam] samtools index [path/to/cnverted.bam]
 ```
+#### For minimap2 alignments

+Using `--MD` option during alignment is recommended.

-For minimap2 alignments : the default output does not have MD tags, and MD tags are necessary for using pysam to get the reference sequence.
+The default output does not have MD tags, and MD tags are necessary for using pysam to get the reference sequence.
 To get around this, the fasta of reference genome must be supplied via `-f,--fasta`.

-This also makes the process slower and memory intensive than using ngmlr reads or aligning minimap2 with `--MD` option.
+This also makes the process (even) slower and memory intensive than using ngmlr reads or aligning minimap2 with the `--MD` option.